edhzsz/MLUND/projects/smartcab/Report.md

 is deadline / 5.
 Aiming for this policy would result in a lot of penalties as it would have to ignore the red lights and the right-of-way rules when other cars are near.

-On the current implementation of the enviroment, the traffic lights change of state on each step.
-An agent that stops on every red light and moves following the optimal path when the light is green would not recieve any penalties and will arrive to the destination in at most two times the _optimal path length_, i.e. in the worst case it will arrive at each intersection when the traffic light just changed to red and will have to wait one step before moving.
+On the current implementation of the enviroment, the traffic lights remain in the same state for `n` of steps where `n` is fixed for the traffic light and `3 <= n <= 5` uniformly desitributed.

+An agent that stops on every red light and moves following the optimal path when the light is green would not recieve any penalties and will arrive to the destination in at most 5 times the _optimal path length_, i.e. before the deadline.
+In the worst case this agent will arrive at each intersection when the traffic light just changed to red and will have to wait (on average)
+4 steps before moving.

-Because of this, we can say that the optimal policy would arrive to the destination in _optimal path length_ <= __n__ <= 2 * _optimal path length_ steps.
-A policy that arrives to the destination in more than 2 * _optimal path length_ steps is too far from the optimal policy to be considered good.
+Because of this, we can say that the optimal policy would arrive to the destination in at most 4 * _optimal path length_ steps.
+A policy that arrives to the destination in more than this is too far from the optimal policy.

-For the selected agent, the difference between the steps taken to arrive and the original deadline was calculated and plotted in the following chart.
+For the selected agent, the difference between the steps taken to arrive and the original deadline was calculated, normalized and plotted in the following chart.
+An agent that arrives in the _optimal path length_ will recieve a 0 and the optimal policy would be plotted between 0 and 3.

 ![Penalties per trial for the final agent](charts/final_agent_optimal_path_diff_per_trial_sample.png)

-On this chart it is possible to see that the selected agent, even if it arrives consistently to the destination and without penalties most of the time, it is still far from the optimal policy which lies between 0 and 1 in this chart.
+On this chart it is possible to see that the selected agent, even if it arrives consistently to the destination and without penalties most of the time, it is still above from the optimal policy but not far from it.